What you will find in this post?

 - 10 mint leaves, finely chopped and crushed in a mortar & pestle

-- 1 tablespoon fennel seeds, freshly crushed
+- 1 tbsp fennel seeds, freshly crushed

 - First mix rooh afza with little orange juice with a stirrer or a spoon.
 Transfer to jar.
 Add the remaining orange juice and stir well to combine.